Nyota Uhura: Reboot (Kelvin timeline) films

-Zoe Saldana as Uhura in the 2009 film Star Trek.
+Zoe Saldaña as Uhura in the 2009 film Star Trek.

-In the 2009 film Star Trek, Zoe Saldana plays a young Uhura who is introduced as a cadet at the academy, but is promoted to a communications officer as the movie unfolds.
+In the 2009 film Star Trek, Zoe Saldaña plays a young Uhura who is introduced as a cadet at the academy, but is promoted to a communications officer as the movie unfolds.
 The film is also notable for officially establishing the character's given name, Nyota.
 This Uhura is initially cold towards Kirk (and is verbally more than a match for him) after he attempts to flirt with her while intoxicated.
 However, by the end of film, she comes to respect Kirk as captain of the Enterprise.
-Although Nichols was not consulted over the character's casting, Saldana personally reached out to Nichols, who in turn helped her prepare for the role.
+Although Nichols was not consulted over the character's casting, Saldaña personally reached out to Nichols, who in turn helped her prepare for the role.

 A former student of Spock's, Uhura is also romantically involved with him.
-In Star Trek, the ongoing comic book series by IDW Publishing, they are shown going on a date during her studies at the Academy.
+In Star Trek, the ongoing comic book series by IDW Publishing, they are shown going on a date during her studies at the academy.
 When Uhura is initially assigned to the USS Farragut in an attempt by Spock to avoid the appearance of favoritism, she demands that he assign her to the Enterprise, arguing she would have been assigned there had they not been involved.
 She persists in her complaints until Spock relents.
 Had she remained on the Farragut, she would have been killed, as that vessel is subsequently destroyed by the villain Nero.
 Uhura quickly receives a field promotion due to her skill with the Romulan language and remains on the bridge for most of the film.